5 ways to find a bike in the Netherlands

 1. Go to your local bike shop

 This is probably the most obvious option, albeit perhaps not the most cost-effective.
-Every Dutch city and town will have one (if not many) bike shops.
+Every Dutch city and town will have one, if not many bike shops.
 Bike shops tend to sell a mix of new, second-hand and refurbished bikes.
-And you never know, maybe they have an amazing deal and you find the perfect bike.
+And you never know, they might have an amazing deal helping you to find the perfect bike.

 2. Browse Marktplaats

 Marktplaats is basically the Dutch eBay.
-From cars to clogs, you can find almost anything on this website / app!
-You’ll find dozens of second-hand bikes on this website.
+From cars to clogs, you can find almost anything on this website, including dozens of second-hand bikes.
 Make sure you remember to add your search radius - nothing worse than finding the perfect bike, only to find that you have to travel the length of the country to pick it up.

-Also be aware that some bikes on the website may have things that need fixing - it's best to check what these are first, as fixing your bike may cost just as much as the purchase price.
-It goes without saying that if you buy something on the internet and go to pick it up, you should be cautious (i.e. let someone know where you are going) before you journey to get your new bike.
+Also be aware that some bikes on the website may have things that need fixing - it's best to check what these are first, as fixing your bicycle may cost just as much as the purchase price.

 3. Try looking in Facebook groups